 THE SERIES click images to preview

 Sidestep the usual conversations about politics, conflict and violence, and get a glimpse into the makeup of the Israeli people and their dynamic, innovative and humanitarian society.
-Learn how Israel has become an invaluable asset to the worldISRAEL AND THE WEST
+Learn how Israel has become an invaluable asset to the worldCROSSING THE LINE 2

 This class will take you through the modern history of Israel decade-by-decade from the 1950s to the 1990s.
-You will learn how the State transformed from a barren land to a modern society, developed infrastructure, defended herself against her enemies and secured a future for her citizensISRAEL IN THE BIBLE
+You will learn how the State transformed from a barren land to a modern society, developed infrastructure, defended herself against her enemies and secured a future for her citizensREFUGEES

 PROFESSOR ALAN DERSHOWITZ

 Professor Alan Dershowitz is best known for his role in several high-profile law cases and his commentary on the Arab-Israeli conflict.
 He is the Felix Frankfurter Professor of Law at Harvard Law School and the author of 27 works of fiction and non-fiction, including Rights From Wrong, The Case For Israel, and The Case For Peace.
 Professor Dershowitz has also published hundreds of articles in leading newspapers, magazines and journals and has advised presidents, UN officials, prime ministers, and business leaders about legal and political issues.